katsaii/gml-prelude/README.md

 ### Iterators

-Iterators are extremely useful for having a common interface which can be expanded to any data structure.
+Iterators are extremely useful for having a general interface for generating values from arbitrary data structures.

 There is currently built-in support for creating iterators from arrays, structs, and generator functions.
 Alternative data structures, such as ds_list/map/stack/queue and buffers are not natively supported, but are able to be written simply.